kenichi-shibata/kenichi-shibata/README.md

 -->

- 🔭 I’m currently working on building enterprise grade Kubernetes Platforms 🌱 I’m currently learning everything about ☁
+- 🔭 I’m currently working on building enterprise grade Kubernetes Platforms
+- 🌱 I’m currently learning everything about ☁
- 💬 Ask me about Architectures, Kubernetes and Cloud
+- 💬 Ask me about Architectures, Kubernetes and Cloud
- 📫 How to reach me: kenichi.shibata.co.uk
+- 📫 How to reach me: [linkedin](https://www.linkedin.com/in/kenichishibata31/)